WeblateOrg/weblate/docs/admin/access.rst

 ^^^^^^^^^^^^^^

-The following teams are created upon installation (or after executing :djadmin:`setupgroups`) and you are free to modify them.
+The following teams are created upon installation (or after executing :wladmin:`setupgroups`) and you are free to modify them.
 The migration will, however, re-create them if you delete or rename them.

 `Guests`